Diomedes Díaz: Participation in "Festival de la Leyenda Vallenata" (1975)

 In the "Rey Vallenato Professional Accordion" category, the accordion player Nafer Durán was the winner, who contacted Diomedes, through the then artistic director of Codiscos Emilio Oviedo, to make a recording together.

 Nafer Durán (1975)

-One month after the Vallenato Festival, Diomedes and Náfer Durán with his accordion recorded in Medellín the LP "Herencia vallenata" under the Codiscos label, album that included the song of Diomedes' authorship "El Chanchullito", composed to his sentimental partner Patricia Acosta.
+One month after the Vallenato Festival, Diomedes and Náfer Durán with his accordion recorded in Medellín the LP Herencia vallenata under the Codiscos label, album that included the song of Diomedes' authorship "El Chanchullito", composed for his sentimental partner Patricia Acosta.